al-falaah/lite/README.md

 ## 🤝 Contributing

-This is a private project for Al-Falaah Academy.
+This is a private project for The FastTrack Madrasah.
 For internal team members:

 1. Create a feature branch
 2. Make your changes